 Massachusetts Institute of Technology

-Dr. Laub is also an assistant professor of biology at the Massachusetts Institute of Technology.
+Dr. Laub is also an associate professor of biology at the Massachusetts Institute of Technology.

 Michael Laub is interested in how bacterial cells process information and make decisions.
 His lab aims to understand the complex regulatory circuits that drive cell cycle progression.
 His lab also seeks to understand how cells coordinate multiple pathways to avoid crosstalk and ensure the fidelity of information flow.